-The Health Promotion track is an interdisciplinary course of study providing students with specialized training in public health promotion and education.
-Through coursework and community-based experiences, students learn to address factors in the broader social, economic, policy, and built environments to improve the health of populations.
-In this track students build practice and research skills for population-level intervention, including program development, implementation, and evaluation.
-The curriculum further offers opportunities to focus on health across the lifespan.
-Graduates of the Health Promotion track will be able to effectively recognize and assess health disparities, communicate health information, promote health equity, and mobilize resources for social change.
+The M.P.H. in Health Promotion program is an interdisciplinary course of study providing students with specialized training in public health promotion and interventions.
+Through coursework and community-based experiences, students learn to address factors in the broader social, economic, policy and built environments to improve the health of populations.
+Students build practice and research skills for population-level interventions, including program development, implementation and evaluation.
+Students also can focus on health across the lifespan.
+Graduates of the program will be able to effectively recognize and assess health disparities, communicate health information, promote health equity and mobilize resources for social change.

 Students graduating from this track will be able to:

 The next information session is scheduled for October 24th, 2017 from 6:30-7:30 pm

 This session will be to learn about the program and ask questions of the current director.

 It will be located at the Urban Center room 212.